 A message from our CEO, Mark Glen

-On behalf of the team at WeSeeHope, I hope you and your family are safe and well as we face this difficult and uncertain situation together.
+On behalf of the team at WeSeeHope, I hope you and your family are safe and well as we continue to face this difficult and uncertain situation together.

-It is currently difficult to predict the long-term social and economic implications that this may have.
-But we do know that to help prevent, deal with and recover from this, the communities we work with desperately need support.
+To help prevent, deal with and recover from this, they desperately need support.
 And that’s why, we need you – if you feel able to be alongside us at this critical moment.

 IMPACT ON OUR FUNDING